jollytoad/ahx/docs/events.md

 **Details**

-- `detail.selector` - the CSS selector used to find all elements to be processed.
-The event handler may modify this to use a different selector.
+- `detail.selectors` - the CSS selectors used to find all elements to be processed.
+The event handler may modify this to use different selectors.

 ## `ahx:processElement`